 When should I wean my kitten onto specialised food?

-As soon as the mother cat’s milk production begins to slow down, which will be around three to four weeks after birth, you should gradually introduce your kitten to a specialised kitten food.
-From the third month of life, this should be the only nutrition your young cat receives, as it should be fully weaned from its mother’s milk.
-To get your kitten used to eating solid food, you should start with small portions, adding a little bit of its mother’s milk to it at first if your kitten initially struggles to accept solids.
+As soon as the mother cat’s milk production begins to slow down, which will be around three to four weeks after birth.
+Then, you gradually introduce your kitten to a specialised kitten food.
+From the third month of life, this should be the only nutrition your young cat receives.
+To get your kitten used to eating solid food, start with small portions.
+Add a little bit of its mother’s milk to it if your kitten initially struggles to accept solids.
 The amount of milk should be reduced fairly rapidly, to ensure your kitten is not taking on too much energy with its food.

-How should I feed my kitten at its various growth phases?
+How to feed a kitten at its various growth phases

 The first few weeks are the imprinting stage for your kitten and its new diet.
-For this reason, you need to include various different kinds of food so that your cat gets used to the idea of both wet and dry food, as well as home-cooked meals.
-This should make it easier to carry out feed changes if they are necessary at any point throughout your cat’s life.
-Keep in mind that growing kittens have an increased requirement for vitamins and minerals, so be sure to choose a high-quality kitten food to meet this vital need.
+For this reason, include various kinds of food.
+This way, you train your cat acceptance of both wet and dry food.
+This makes it easier to carry out feed changes if they are necessary at any point throughout your cat’s life.
+Keep in mind that growing kittens have an increased requirement for vitamins and minerals.
+Be sure to choose a high-quality kitten food to meet this vital need.

 Up to 4 months

 During this stage, you will need to adapt the method of feeding due to your kitten’s changing anatomy.
-Its digestive system will not yet be fully developed, but kittens of this age tend to be exceptionally hungry.
-After all, lots of energy is needed for exploring!
-You should offer your cat lots of smaller meals throughout the day, at regular intervals and feeding times that your cat is used to.
+Its digestive system is not fully developed yet, but kittens of this age tend to be exceptionally hungry.
+After all, lots of energy is needed for exploring.
+Offer your cat lots of smaller meals throughout the day, at regular intervals and feeding times that your cat is used to.
 A cat’s natural eating habits involve eating up to 20 small meals throughout the day, including at night.
-It can, therefore, be a good idea to put out some food just before going to bed, so that your kitten can help itself to a nutritious midnight snack.
+It can, therefore, be a good idea to put out some food just before going to bed.
+This way your kitten can help itself to a nutritious midnight snack.

 Between 4-6 months

-From the fourth month of feeding, you can start to change your kitten’s diet to more closely resemble that of a typical adult cat.
-As cats tend to be more active at twilight and night, these may be the times they choose to eat and, even as adults, cats like to have numerous small meals throughout the day – sometimes as many as 10-20 meals!
+From the fourth month of feeding, start changing your kitten’s diet to more closely resemble that of a typical adult cat’s.
+As cats tend to be more active at twilight and night, these may be the times they choose to eat.
+Even as adults, cats like to have numerous small meals throughout the day.
 The trick is to feed your kitten as often as possible without overfeeding.
-You should be sure to offer three main meals per day, including one late at night.
-If you are leaving out dry food for your cat to snack on between its bigger meals, you need to take care that your kitten’s daily energy requirements are not exceeded; this can be tricky, as dry food is significantly more calorie-dense than wet food.
+Offer three main meals per day, including one late at night.
+If you leave out dry food for your cat to snack on between its bigger meals, make sure energy requirements are not exceeded.
+This can be tricky, as dry food is more calorie-dense than wet food.